thejerf/reign/README.md

 porting existing Erlang programs out of Erlang without significant architecture overhauls.

+Status update, Jan 12 2016: This is not dead, it's just that as described below there's not much point sharing it until it is working enough to contribute to it.
+Currently the coworker I have working on this is hoping to get it to release quality before Gophercon in July.
+Work is continuing.
+Scope has even grown a bit.

 That said, it is not there yet.
 The local message passing functionality is, I believe, correct and API-stable, but the clustering is still in progress.